What are Chestnuts? Interesting Facts & Nutritive Quality

 Chestnuts in their raw state are very hard and astringent.
 However, when you heat them either through roasting or boiling for a short time, they soften and become deliciously nutty and sweet.

-When thoroughly cooked, in our opinion, they taste very much like a sweet potato in texture and flavor.
+When thoroughly cooked, they taste very much like a sweet potato in texture and flavor.

 How to Prepare Chestnuts